Super typhoon Saola threatens northern Philippines

 MANILA – Tropical storm Saola has intensified into a super typhoon, the Philippine weather bureau said on Sunday, raising the possibility of heavy rain and powerful winds hitting important rice and corn growing areas in northern provinces.

-Saola, with maximum winds of up to 298kmh near its centre and gusts of up to 370kmh, was over coastal waters of Isabela province early on Sunday, the bureau said in a bulletin.
+Saola, with maximum winds of up to 298kmh near its centre and gusts of up to 370kmh, was over coastal waters of Isabela province early on Sunday, the bureau added.

-Heavy rainfall was expected later on Sunday and on Monday in the provinces of Isabela, Cagayan, Ilocos and the mountainous Cordillera region, raising the risk of flooding and landslides, the weather bureau said.
+Heavy rainfall is expected later on Sunday and Monday in the provinces of Isabela, Cagayan, Ilocos and the mountainous Cordillera region, raising the risk of flooding and landslides, the bureau said.

 These provinces are among the country's biggest rice, corn and vegetable producers.

-Saola was also expected to affect provinces on the main Luzon island as well as the capital, Manila, over the next three days, it said.
+Saola is also expected to affect provinces on the main Luzon island and Manila over the next three days.

 In July, strong winds and rain lashed the northern Philippines as powerful typhoon Doksuri made landfall, causing rivers to overflow and leaving thousands without power.